Milk River, Alberta: Government

 The town is governed by a town council composed of a mayor and four councillors.
 Municipal elections are held every four years.

 Infrastructure

 The town is connected to two highways: Highway 4, which heads south to Interstate 15 and north to Lethbridge, and Highway 501, which heads west to Cardston and east to Saskatchewan.
-Air service is provided by Milk River Airport and rail service is offered through Canadian Pacific Kansas City.
+The community has the Milk River Airport and previously had rail service offered through Canadian Pacific Kansas City.